beltoforion/AI-Infinite-Zoom-Generator/README.md

 create an image with a generative AI and then you zoom this image out by a given zoom factor and let the AI fill the newly created empty border.

-The outpainting requires the use of a generative AI for images and can be done with Midjourney, by Dall-E or with Photoshop.
+The outpainting requires the use of a generative AI for images and can be done with Midjourney, by Dall-E or with Photoshop (generative AI currently only in the beta version).
 I only ever tested this command line script on midjourney images since they are easiest to create.

 https://github.com/beltoforion/ai_ever_zoom/assets/2202567/78bcbe99-8dbb-48d7-88bf-f8f400ed10c9